 Other putative systemic signals of nutrient status are hormones which have been shown to play an important role in nutrient signaling (8, 20, 21), especially in the case of nitrogen (22).
-Importantly, a specific role for cytokinin (CK) as part of systemic N signaling has been proposed because; (i) NO3- supply induces an increase in CK content in the xylem of roots and shoots, due to the specific induction of IPT3, which encodes an adenosine phosphate-isopentenyltransferase (the first enzyme involved in CK biosynthesis) (23-25), (ii) CK regulates the expression of N uptake- and –assimilation related genes (8, 21, 22), as well as root architecture (26-29) and, (iii) CK may function as a “root-to-shoot” long-distance signal related to NO3- supply (23, 25).
-However, an essential experimental validation is missing, since to date, no evidence supports the role of CK as a systemic relay, integrating the N-status and regulating root activity (N transport and architecture) accordingly (22).
+A significant role for cytokinin (CK) as part of systemic N signaling has been proposed because; (i) NO3- supply induces an increase in CK content in the xylem of roots and shoots, due to the specific induction of IPT3, which encodes an adenosine phosphate-isopentenyltransferase (the first enzyme involved in CK biosynthesis) (23-25), (ii) CK regulates the expression of N uptake- and –assimilation related genes (8, 21, 22), as well as root architecture (26-29) and, (iii) CK may function as a “root-to-shoot” long-distance signal related to NO3- supply (23, 25).
+However, an essential experimental validation is missing, since to date, no evidence supports the role of CK as a systemic relay that integrates N-status and the regulation of root activity (N transport and architecture) (22).

 In this paper, we establish that CK is a crucial component of a root-shoot-root signaling/relay mechanism involved in conveying the NO3- status of the plant as a “system”, thus enabling a compensatory increase of lateral root growth in NO3- rich zones of a root system foraging for N-resources in a heterogeneous N environment.
-In addition, our results led us to extend the current model saying that root architecture is under the control of a dual signaling pathway (one local and one systemic) by proposing the existence of at least two genetically independent systemic signals reporting the N-supply and demand of a plant, hence our coining of the term and discovery of the systemic signaling mechanisms controlling “Plant Nitrogen Economics”.
+In addition, our results led us to extend the current model saying that root architecture is under the control of a dual signaling pathway (one local and one systemic) by proposing the existence of at least two genetically independent systemic signals reporting the N-supply and demand of a plant.
+This has led to our coining of the term and discovery of the systemic signaling mechanisms controlling “Plant Nitrogen Economics”.

 Results and Discussion

 The split-root system: A framework to study nitrogen-signaling network in Arabidopsis.
 To study N-related systemic signaling controlling root development, we utilized the split-root system, in which a single plant is manipulated to create two physically separated root systems that can be supplied with different nutrient media to mimic a heterogeneous soil environment (2, 4, 30-32).
 Because NO3- is an essential, growth-limiting nutrient and a key signal for gene expression, metabolism, growth and development (3, 33-36), we focused on the different responses of Arabidopsis when the NO3- concentration was varied between physically isolated root systems (Fig. 1A).
 We quantified root architecture in three different NO3- environments: (i) a homogeneous N-replete environment (C.NO3: both compartments have 5 mM KNO3), (ii) a homogeneous N-deprived environment (C.KCl: both compartments have 5 mM KCl), and (iii) a heterogeneous split environment (Sp.NO3/Sp.KCl: one compartment has 5 mM KNO3, and the other 5 mM KCl), from 2 to 4 days after transfer to these conditions.
-There were no significant differences in the main root (that we considered hereafter as a primary root = PR) length in any of the conditions, showing that root plasticity largely targeted lateral roots (LR) under in these growth conditions (Fig. S1).
+There were no significant differences in the main root (that we considered hereafter as a primary root = PR) length in any of the conditions, showing that root plasticity largely targeted lateral roots (LR) under these growth conditions (Fig. S1).